 Fundamental and current topics of deep learning.
 Implementing algorithms on a computer are a part of the course and the programming language is Python.
 Python-based softwares that allow for symbolic differentiation will also be used.

-2 lectures per week (1h 30 min total each), one (primarily computer) exercise session per week (1 h 30 min total each), and the rest for studying the course material, doing exercises, the mini-project, and the examination.
+1 lecture per week (1h 30 min total each), one computer exercise session per week (1 h 30 min total each), and the rest for studying the course material and doing exercises.

 Material produced for the course such as lecture slides, external material.
 The external material will include the 'Deep Learning'-book by Ian Goodfellow, Yoshua Bengio, and Aaron Courville, published by MIT Press in 2016 (online version freely available at http://www.deeplearningbook.org), Python material.

 Substitutes for Courses